SFDO-Tooling/CumulusCI/docs/jobs/Cumulus_dev_cinnamon_deploy.md

 ### Build

-We use a shell script to kick off the Cinnamon command line client, ccli
+We use the deployCI target to do a complete clean, update, deploy, and test of Cumulus.

 ### Post Build

-If there are any failures, send an email.
-If build passes, kick off the [Cumulus_dev_to_feature](https://github.com/SalesforceFoundation/CumulusCI/blob/master/docs/jobs/Cumulus_dev_to_feature) job to merge the dev changes back to all feature branches.
+If there are any failures, send an email to the release manager to investigate.
+Send another email when a failing build passes again.

+If the build succeeds, kick off the [Cumulus_dev_cinnamon_test](https://github.com/SalesforceFoundation/CumulusCI/blob/master/docs/jobs/Cumulus_dev_cinnamon_test.md) job to run the Cinnamon tests.

 ![Cumulus_dev_cinnamon_deploy - Config](https://raw.github.com/SalesforceFoundation/CumulusCI/master/docs/jobs/Cumulus_dev_cinnamon_deploy.png)